 Note: Every probiotic strain has their own unique diet tailored to optimize their growth and stability.

 The process of bacteria growth is called binary fission and happens trillions upon trillions of times in just one batch of probiotics!

 Like most bacteria, probiotic strains reproduce asexually (by themselves).
 In this process, a bacterium (a single bacteria) grows to nearly double its original size.
 Around this time, the cell splits into two identical copies of the original cell.
 These two new identical copies continue to make more copies of the original cell.

 Common Roadblocks: Keeping Probiotics alive and Keeping Out Pathogens

 Possibly the greatest challenge of probiotic development, is keeping the cultures alive.

 Probiotic cultures are highly sensitive to many environmental factors including acidity and temperature.
 They are meant to be living inside your gut where there is no light and a perfect living environment.
 Until then, a probiotic manufacturer must closely regulate temperature and pH (acidity) throughout the fermentation process.

 When growing probiotic cultures, it is important that no unwanted or harmful bacteria are also grown in the process.
 Pathogens are harmful bacteria.
 A whole batch of probiotics must be thrown out if pathogens are detected by the quality team.
 This makes sterilization and sanitation a key to success.
 A probiotic company must follow strict GMP procedures to maintain the purity of their product.

 A great deal of skill, science, experience and patience is required to be a probiotic supplier, but it’s all worth it!
-The end-product is billions of life-changing probiotic cultures that have been scientifically proven to elicit a wide range of benefits from digestive support (ex.
-DDS®-1) to heart health (LRC™) and weight management (ex.
+The end-product is billions of life-changing probiotic cultures that have been scientifically shown to elicit a wide range of benefits from digestive support (ex.
+DDS®-1) to heart health support (LRC™) and weight management support (ex.
 BNR17®).

-Click here to learn about how specific probiotic strains can benefit your health.
+Click here to learn about how specific probiotic strains can support your health.